-SUMMARY TABLE C-16 BLE HOUSING POTENTIAL IN REGION 8 Community Number of Parcels Acres Realistic Units Water District Moratorium and/or Water Rights Exceeded?
-Manchester 178 82.8 178 No Source: Mendoo cino County Depart ment of Planning and Building Services, September 2019.
+SUMMARY TABLE C-16 BLE HOUSING POTENTIAL IN REGION 8 Community Community Number of Parcels Acres Realistic Units Rights Exceeded?
+Manchester Source: Mendoo ino County Depart ment of Planning and Building Services, September 2019.

 A total of 178 parcels were identified, with an estimated total development potential of 178 housing units subject to the approval of a Coastal Development Permit.
 Of these 178 sites, only 18 are not currently within a water or sewer district (10 percent of parcels).
 Parcels that do have water and sewer access are within the Irish Beach area of Manchester, and are part of the Irish Beach Water District.
 No sites in this region are constrained by land slope, and only 3 of the 178 are located within a floodplain.
-The sites located within the water and sewer district are zoned for Rural Residential use, and those outside of the water district are zoned for Rural Residential (9 parcels), Rural Village (1 parcel), or Rangeland (8 parcels) uses.
+The sites located within the water are zoned for Rural Residential use, and those outside of the water district are zoned for Rural Residential (9 parcels), Rural Village (1 parcel), or Rangeland (8 parcels) uses.